 And who needs shears that cut through coins?
 They may last for years, but I'm not entirely certain Cutco solves a problem that a $15 knife sharpener can’t.
 Again, just my opinion.
 Cost aside, it's hard to compete with or argue with the quality.

 Where Do You Go From Here?

-Therefore, it's not a product that sells itself (despite what they tell you).
-Making decent money selling Cutco requires some aggressive tactics and a lot of appointments.
-You'll be hunting down leads, making a lot of calls, driving (or taking an Uber) to a lot of different homes, and talking to a ton of people.
+You can make decent money selling Cutco, but it will likely require some aggressive tactics and a lot of appointments.
+You'll be hunting down leads, making many calls, driving (or taking an Uber) to many homes, and talking to many people.

 One big advantage to selling Cutco Knives though is that you won't have to defend the product.
-It might not sell itself, but the quality does speak for itself and if you enjoy person-to-person sales… it's a product you can be proud to sell.
+It might not sell itself, but the quality definitely does speak for itself, and if you enjoy person-to-person sales… it's a product you can be proud to sell.